alghafli/bitpit/README.txt

 commandline syntax::

-    python -m bitpit.py <url>
+    python -m bitpit.py [-r rate_limit] [-m max_running] url [url ...]

 args:
-    * url: the url to download.
+    * url: one or more urls to download.
+    * -r rate_limit: total rate limit for all running downloads.
+    * -m max_running: maximum number of running downloads at any single time.

 --------
 Tutorial